Heinrich Held: Political career

 Held was elected to the Bavarian parliament in 1907, standing for the Bavarian branch of the Centre Party, and he held his seat there until 1933.
 He belonged to the left wing of his party and was mainly interested in fiscal politics.
 He quickly rose to power within the party, becoming his party's leader in the parliament in 1914 and leader of the party itself shortly afterwards.
-In 1917, Held was elevated to the title of Geheimer Hofrat, a member of the Bavarian Privy council.
+In 1917, Held was elevated to the title of Geheimer Hofrat, a member of the Bavarian privy council.

 In 1918, after the end of the monarchy in Bavaria, Held was one of the co-founders of the Bavarian People's Party (BVP), transforming the Centre's Bavarian branch into a new party which emphasized conservative elements and states' rights.
 Held remained the parliamentary leader of the new party.
 In July 1924, after the resignation of Eugen Ritter von Knilling, Held became prime minister of Bavaria.
-His government was supported by his own party, the national-conservative German National People's Party, the national-liberal German People's Party and the Bauernbund.
+His government was supported by his own party, the national-conservative German National People's Party, the national-liberal German People's Party and the Bavarian Peasants' League.
 His policies as prime minister were aimed at reconciliation with the federal government and moving away from separatism.
-In 1924, he also signed a Concordat with the Holy See.
+In 1924, he also signed a concordat with the Holy See.